Are you planning a road trip to Alaska?

 Alaska has a wide range of transportation vehicles and an interesting industry.
 If vintage trains, cars, planes or just old-school transport interest you – this is the stop for you.

-In the Museum of Alaska Transportation and Industry, you will learn a lot about the history of transport in Alaska, the memorabilia of old school automobiles, planes and trains plus you can view native crafts.
+In the Museum of Alaska Transportation and Industry, you will learn a lot about the history of transport in Alaska, see memorabilia of old-school automobiles, planes and trains plus you can view native crafts.

 6. Nancy Lake Restoration Center